-In the event of a collision between two or more vessels, the provisions of the Brussels Collision Convention determine the rights and obligations of each party.
+In the event of a collision between two or more vessels, the provisions of the Convention for the Unification of Certain Rules of Law with respect to Collisions between Vessels 1910 (the Brussels Collision Convention) determine the rights and obligations of each party.
 Switzerland is also a signatory of the International Convention on Salvage 1989 (the 1989 Salvage Convention), which is directly applicable.
 The operator of the salvaged vessel will be required to pay the costs of salvage.
-It may have recourse in respect of such costs in proportion to its respective shares against the persons who hold rights to the other valuables salvaged.
+It may have recourse in respect of the costs in proportion to its respective shares against the persons who hold rights to the other valuables salvaged.